mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/gh-alias.md

 # gh alias
-> Manage GitHub CLI command aliases from the command line.
+> Manage GitHub CLI command aliases from the command-line.
 > More information: <https://cli.github.com/manual/gh_alias>.

 - Display the subcommand help
 `gh alias`

-- List all of the aliases `gh` is configured to use `gh alias list`
+- List all the aliases `gh` is configured to use
+`gh alias list`

 - Create a `gh` subcommand alias